 Bit by bit, pieces are being added to the map.
 The mathematical models of the melting glaciers are becoming more and more detailed.

 Mapping the ocean floor also makes it easier to predict the impact of tsunamis.
 Jakobsson believes that could save human lives.
-“When in the ocean floor, it moves the seafloor which in turn sets large waves in motion.”If the seabed is almost completely flat, generated tsunami waves move across it rapidly.
+“When a large earthquake occurs in the ocean floor, it moves the seafloor which in turn sets large waves in motion.”If the seabed is almost completely flat, generated tsunami waves move across it rapidly.
 But an underwater mountain could change their direction and slow their speed.

 The big question is: how on earth do you visualise such a huge surface area?